 Docker is a open-source platform that uses OS-level virtualization to deliver software in packages called containers.
 Container is a unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-How to Install Docker on Ubuntu 22.04
+How to Install and Uninstall Docker in Ubuntu 22.04

 - Step 1 – Update System Dependencies

 - Step 3 – Configure Sudo permissions for Docker

 - Step 5 – Uninstall Docker Ubuntu 20.0|22.04